 - Good understanding of the local context and social welfare and legal system for child protection services;

 - Proven experience engaging with different target groups from all backgrounds (children, families, local and international organization, government, etc.).

 - Cultural sensitivity

-Interested and qualified candidates are invited to apply before Friday Aug 31st , 2018.
+Interested and qualified candidates are invited to apply before, Sunday Aug 18th , 2019.
 Make sure to send your English CV and cover letter to [email protected].
-Please mention ‘Case Worker –WB’ in the title of the email.
+Please mention ‘Case Worker –Hebron’ in the title of the email.

 War Child strives to create an inclusive work environment.
-Candidates from all backgrounds, cultures, and personal experiences who judge that they are able to fill all or most of the essential requirements for this role are encouraged to apply.
+Candidates from all backgrounds, cultures, and personal experiences who judge that they can fill all or most of the essential requirements for this role are encouraged to apply.
 Only shortlisted candidates will be contacted.

 The safety of children is essential to War Child.
 War Child does not tolerate or accept any form of abuse.
 This subject is addressed in our recruitment and selection procedures